mafoxcs/small-python-projects/README.md

 ### **Project 5, Bouncing DVD Logo:** Simulates the colorful bouncing DVD logo of decades past.

 _Work with coordinates and colorful text._

+### **Project 6, Caesar Cipher:** A simple encryption scheme used thousands of years ago.

+_Convert between letters and numbers to perform math on text._